 Translational Research Topics

 As scientific knowledge and its medical application is very dynamic, it is important that students learn new developments through peer and faculty presentation of new and interesting research studies and journal articles.
 This course consists of literature review and faculty and student presentations of research.
 The course meets weekly at dinner time throughout the school year.
 First and second year MSTP students each identify and present and article in journal club format.
 The presenting student leads a critical review and discussion of the manuscript, including background information setting the stage for the article under discussion.
 One meeting each month will be held in the setting of a meeting to which the entire MSTP student population, including students in the graduate and clerkship phases of the program, is invited.
 At these monthly meetings, one student and one faculty speaker each present their latest research findings to the group.
 Course is credit/no-credit.

 Years 1 & 2 School of Medicine Foundation Curriculum (sample)

 Years 3 – 6

 Patient Centered Translational Research

-This course takes students to the wards and exposes them to clinical problems amenable to research during a phase of training when they are still primarily focused on research.
-Many successful MD/PhD clinician-scientists have centered their research careers based on clinical issues that they were exposed to early during their training.
-With the recognition that even just a single particularly challenging or representative patient may motivate translational research investigation, students are asked to prepare a short research proposal based on a clinical issue experienced by a patient that they observed during this class.
+This course takes students to the wards to explore clinical problems amenable to research.
+Many successful MD/PhD clinician-scientists have centered their research careers based on clinical issues that they were exposed to early in their training.
+With the recognition that even just a single particularly challenging or representative patient may motivate translational research, students are asked to prepare a short research proposal based on a clinical issue experienced by a patient that they observed during this class.